vaibhavpareek/vulnorator/README.md

 How to run this tool :
 1. Just Clone this repositry : git clone https://github.com/vaibhavpareek/vulnorator.git
-2. Now copy this folder to your /root/Documents/ folder to not hamper the default file locations. if you want to copy it in some other location then just replace that path from "/root/Documents/" in Vulnorator.py
+2. Now copy this folder to your /root/Documents/ folder so the default file locations do not get hampered. if you want to copy it to some another location then just replace that path with "/root/Documents/" in Vulnorator.py
 3. Now everything is fine and good to go.
 4. Just run the Vulnorator file by python3 Vulnorator.py